 Hive Proposal for Container Deployment and Scaling

-A Hive file is a YAML document structured into three main sections: containers
+A Hive file is a YAML document structured into three main sections: containers, scaling, and geographical_scaling.

 Containers